While visiting teaching today,

 As Dad got older, mom started going to a

-get her hair cut,
+hairdresser to get her hair cut,

 but he still gave her the perms, rolled